 Of course, there will be a place for cloud-based databases of machines (that allow for quick connections), but you might just as well keep a text file or outline of that information.
 I’ve even developed a basic system for keeping track of connections that I’ll get around to re-releasing some time.

 I wonder why VNC, with its source available in places, hasn’t been repurposed to provide that one feature and released with a current subset of tools already in the application.
-Not only would this kind of tool change the face of remote support, it would deliver a real blow to companies like Logmein that think they have a lock on this stuff.
+Not only would this kind of tool change the face of remote support, but it would also deliver a real blow to companies like Logmein that think they have a lock on this stuff.

 Update: I received a message from Miles suggesting that we do have a tool I’ve described and I should check out Gitso.
 If you aren’t familiar with the project, Gitso is a frontend for reverse VNC connections.
-With this tool you set yourself up as a support “server” and have users run Gisto, type in a simple address and connect to you.
+With this tool, you set yourself up as a support “server” and have users run Gisto, type in a simple address and connect to you.
 Awesome, right?

 Gisto is an amazing tool, but it doesn’t fulfill what I had in mind.
-Gitso is a “prompted” tool, and a good one at that.
+Gitso is a “prompted” tool and a good one at that.
 What I had in mind involves no prompting from the user.
 I expect to run this tool on the user end to set it up as a background service.
 Another snag is that Gitso requires control over the “Supporter’s” router forwarding.
 They describe forwarding like this:

 In order to give support through Gitso, you need to be able to have access to the firewall/router of the subnet you’re on.
 If you don’t have access to that, you unfortunately won’t be able to use Gitso.

-That’s a major drawback since I might support users in places I don’t have control over the router (like coffee shops) or places where it would be undesirable to change router configuration (at another customer site).
-We need to move past any and al router configuration steps if a tool is to be at the level of a Teamviewer or Logmein.
+That’s a major drawback since I might support users in places I don’t have control over the router (like coffee shops) or places where it would be undesirable to change the router configuration (at another customer site).
+We need to move past any and all router configuration steps if a tool is to be at the level of a Teamviewer or Logmein.